 Deferred Revenue (also called Unearned Revenue) is generated when a company receives payment for goods and/or services that have not been delivered or completed.
 In accrual accounting, revenue is only recognized when it is earned.
 If a customer pays for goods/services in advance, the company does not record any revenue on its income statement and instead records a liability on its balance sheet.

 Example of Deferred Revenue

 Let us look at a detailed example of the accounting entries a company makes when deferred revenue is created and then reversed or earned.

 On August 1, Cloud Storage Co received a $1,200 payment for a one-year contract from a new client.
 Since the services are to be delivered equally over a year, the company must take the revenue in monthly amounts of $100.

 On August 1, the company would record a revenue of $0 on the income statement.
 On the balance sheet, cash would increase by $1,200, and a liability called deferred revenue of $1,200 would be created.

 On August 31, the company would record revenue of $100 on the income statement.
-On the balance sheet, cash would be unaffected, and the deferred revenue liability would reduce to $1,100.
-At the end of each reporting period, a net income of $100 would be added to retained earnings in shareholders’ equity.
+On the balance sheet, cash would be unaffected, and the deferred revenue liability would be reduced by $100.

 Download CFI’s Deferred Revenue template to analyze the numbers on your own.

 The simple answer is that they are required to, due to the accounting principles of revenue recognition.
 In accrual accounting, they are considered liabilities, or a reverse prepaid expense, as the company owes either the cash paid or the goods/services ordered.

 The timing of customers’ payments can be volatile and unpredictable, so it makes sense to ignore the timing of the cash payment and recognize revenue when it is earned.